vkoves/carpe/README.md

 Which will run the local server at `localhost:5000`

-Alternatively `rails s` can be used to the same effect, but the site will be visible at `localhost:3000`
+Alternatively `rails s` can be used to the same effect, but the site will be visible at `localhost:3000`.

+Since you can run Carpe with either foreman or the default Rails server, all localhost links in this document use `<localhost>` to stand in for either `localhost:3000` or `localhost:5000`.

 ## Testing Carpe

-Carpe is setup with the default testing suite for Ruby, which is [Minitest](https://github.com/seattlerb/minitest).
+Carpe is setup with the default testing suite for Ruby, [Minitest](https://github.com/seattlerb/minitest).
 All files related to tests are located in the `test` directory, where you can find fixtures (the data used when running tests), and tests for controllers, models, and helpers, as well as integration tests.
 To get a good overview of how testing in Rails works, see this [RailsGuides guide](http://guides.rubyonrails.org/testing.html) on the subject.

+Carpe is also setup with Javascript testing via [Teaspoon](https://github.com/jejacks0n/teaspoon) and acceptance tests via [CodeceptJS](http://codecept.io/).
+We also use [Istanbul](https://github.com/gotwarlost/istanbul) for checking Teaspoon Javascript test code coverage.

-Carpe also is setup with Travis CI, which automatically runs builds on push or on a pull request being made.
+The Carpe repository also is setup with Travis CI, which automatically runs builds on push or on a pull request being made.
 You can see the build status at the top of the README, and can click on it to see build progress and logs.

+### Running Ruby Tests

-To run all Ruby on Rails tests for Carpe, run `bundle exec rake test` in the Carpe directory.
+To run all Ruby on Rails tests for Carpe, use the local admin panel or run `bundle exec rake test` in the Carpe directory.

 To run a specific test, run `bundle exec rake test test_file_path`

 Ex: `bundle exec rake test test/controllers/event_test.rb`

 #### Checking Test Coverage

 A large part of making sure Carpe is well tested is ensuring that it has proper test coverage.
 Carpe uses the [SimpleCov gem](https://github.com/colszowka/simplecov) to help with this.
-To use SimpleCov, simply run all tests and then open `coverage/index.html` in the Carpe directory.
+To use SimpleCov, simply run all tests (either via the local admin panel, or manually) and then go to `<localhost>/coverage/index.html`.

+### Running Javascript Tests

+To run Teaspoon tests on carpe, either use the local admin panel or run `bundle exec teaspoon --coverage=default` from the Carpe directory.
+This will simultaneously run Teaspoon tests and  Istanbul code coverage.
+You can access teaspoon tests results at '<localhost>/teaspoon/default', and Istanbulc code coverage at `<localhost>/coveragejs/default/`.

+### Running CodeceptJS Acceptance Tests

+CodeceptJS lets us run lovely acceptance tests.
+Run them from the local admin panel or manually by running `codeceptjs run --reporter mochawesome` optionally with `--steps` for extra info.
+HTML reports of the results will be available at `<localhost>/codeceptjs_out/mochawesome.html`.

 ## Checking Code Quality